josephvoss/website-source/content/post/Workers-Image-Gallery/index.md

     * saves session information in KV
 * front end page polls a `/check_status` endpoint periodically, which:
     * updates the status text visible to the user
-    * reads the users' session from KV, figures out what it needs to do
+    * reads the user's session from KV, figures out what it needs to do
-    * Checks "Picker session" status, set media to fetch if done
+    * Checks "Picker session" status, set list of media to fetch if done
-    * Check media to fetch, take one off top and upload to R2
+    * Fetch media from list, take one off top and upload to R2
     * *Importantly* - only writes back to KV once the operation it's doing is complete